 SCCWRP’s microbial water quality research is focused around three major objectives: (1) developing methods to provide same-day health warnings to ocean bathers, (2) improving the approaches used to identify sources of microbial contamination, and (3) understanding the relationships between contamination measurements and observed impacts on human health.
 The first two areas revolve around transitioning from decades-old culture-based analyses – in which microbes must grow overnight in a lab – to genetic methods capable of rapidly detecting and quantifying microbes via their genetic material (DNA or RNA).
 This genetic technology also has the potential to provide important information about the source of fecal contamination, as specific genetic targets are diagnostic of different fecal sources (e.g., humans, dogs, cows, birds).
 Given the trove of data that these emerging technologies can yield, SCCWRP is working to incorporate these methods into epidemiological studies that can help environmental managers better understand the health risks associated with various beaches and fecal sources.
 SCCWRP’s ultimate goal is to provide managers with real-time information on sources of fecal contamination and commensurate risk to public health.

-This year, SCCWRP will examine the prevalence of antibiotic-resistant bacteria and the genes that confer resistance in wastewater treatment plants and discharges.
-SCCWRP also is examining the utility of source-associated markers to identify microbial water pollution, and assessing the health effects of contaminated ocean water on swimmers.
-SCCWRP’s focus for 2018-19 will be on:
+This year, SCCWRP will examine the relationship between fecal bacteria used to regulate recreational shellfish waters and pathogens in shellfish tissue.
+SCCWRP also is examining the prevalence of antibiotic-resistant bacteria and the genes that confer resistance in wastewater treatment plants and discharges, and assessing the utility of the bacterial community found in sanitary sewer infrastructure as a marker for identifying microbial water pollution.
+SCCWRP’s focus for 2019-20 will be on:

 - Evaluating antibiotic-resistant bacteria and genes in wastewater: SCCWRP is collaborating with its wastewater treatment member agencies to quantify the prevalence of antibiotic-resistant bacteria in wastewater treatment plants and their discharges.
 The study was prompted by media reports that potentially pathogenic antibiotic-resistant bacteria and antibiotic resistance genes may persist and even multiply during the wastewater treatment process before being discharged into the environment with treated effluent.
 The purpose of the study is to gain information about the type and prevalence of antibiotic-resistant bacteria and antibiotic resistance genes in southern California wastewater treatment plants and their discharges.